Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-YCSB.md

 We can see that the overall throughput is close to the target and that scaled-out drivers (8 pods with 8 threads each) have similar results as a monolithic driver (1 pod with 64 thread).
 The runtime is between 8 seconds and 1 minute.

+To see the summary of experiment `1706264335` you can simply call `python ycsb.py -e 1706264335 summary`.

+### Detailed Evaluation

 Results are transformed into pandas DataFrames and can be inspected in detail.
 See for example
 * [Jupyter Notebooks](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/tree/master/images/evaluator_dbmsbenchmarker/notebooks/)